JackChen365/android-sample-library/readme.md

 ## AndroidSampleLibrary

 > During the very critical moment.
 I made a plan for learning other computer languages.
 I was realized that I've lost a lot of source code.<br>
-  After a finished one project or one part of the business.
+  After I finished one project or finished one part of the project.
 I forgot it immediately.
-That's why I just keep working on the Sample Library.
+That's why I was keep working on the Sample Library.
 Here is the fourth or fifth version of a test project.<br>
   I must say it's my favorite<br>

 After one week of hard working.
 I've finished some functions: